-Many people have told me that they thought they needed to get an office or have a ‘proper’ desk set up before they could be a freelancer so I want to show you that this is complete and utter nonsense!
-Virtual Assistants can work from anywhere they like and you shouldn’t let the lack of an office prevent you from setting up your own business.
+Many people have told me that they thought they needed to get an office or have a ‘proper’ desk set up before they could be a freelancer, so I want to show you that this is complete and utter nonsense.
+Virtual Assistants can work from anywhere they like and you shouldn’t let the lack of an office prevent you from setting up your business.

-This is where I’m sitting in the videos you see on YouTube.
+This is where I’m sitting in many of the videos you can see on my YouTube channel.

-Actually the monitor is very new and for quite a long time I just had the laptop on the stand.
-But when I started to get headaches earlier this year, my Chiropractor and Doctor told me to get a monitor and a bluetooth mouse and keyboard which solved the problem as I had been cricking my neck by sticking my head forwards towards the small laptop screen which was causing all sorts of neck and back problems.
+Actually, the monitor was quite new at the time.
+For quite a while I just had the laptop on a stand, but when I started to get headaches early in 2017, my chiropractor and doctor told me to get a monitor and a bluetooth mouse and keyboard.
+It seems that I’d been sticking my head forwards towards the small laptop screen which was causing all sorts of neck and back problems.

-But basically it’s just somewhere to sit so I can get on with my job.
+But basically, this desk was just a place I could sit and get on with my job.

-My living room is quite big with one small window and two massive ones which makes it very hard to heat.
-It’s sunny in the morning but can be a bit cold and gloomy later in the day so I often move to my kitchen which is smaller but much brighter.
+My living room was quite big and had massive windows which made it really hard to heat.
+It was sunny in the morning but, because it was sometimes cold and gloomy in the afternoons and winter, I often moved to the kitchen which was smaller but much brighter.

-I once showed another freelancer a photo of this kitchen workspace once and she said “but where is all your stuff?!”.
-She was absolutely dumbfounded that I don’t need anything to get on with my work.
+I once showed another freelancer this photo and she said “but where’s all your stuff?!”.
+She was absolutely dumbfounded that I don’t need anything to do my work.

-All I (we) need is a laptop (and even then it’s not top of the range and only cost about £500), a strong Internet connection and a mobile phone.
+All I (we) need is a laptop a strong Internet connection and a mobile phone.

 Hence the name ‘Virtual’ Assistant!

-Again, you can see that this is nothing special.
-It’s just a small table in a sunny spot where I can sit, plug my laptop in and get on with some work.
-It’s much easier to heat this room and I even have a small glitterball hanging in the window to make working even more fun.
+Again, you can see that this area is nothing special.
+It’s just a small table in a sunny spot where I could sit and work.

-Seeing as I am virtual I do try to mix it up a bit and work away from home at least one day a week even if it’s just a local cafe.
+Seeing as I’m 100% virtual I sometimes try to mix it up a bit and leave my flat at least one day a week even if it’s just to go to a local cafe or a hotel lounge.

-I write blog posts, draft newsletters, read up on social media and new things I’m interested in, plan ahead and generally do non-client things.
-The VA Handbook is my main line of work now (I had no idea this would be so when I started writing it!) so I had to reduce my client work in order to be able to write content and courses for you guys.
+I write blog posts, draft newsletters, read up on social media and new things I’m interested in, and plan fun things for my Facebook groups and membership site.
+The VA Handbook is my main line of work now so I had to reduce my client work in order to be able to write content and courses for you guys.

-With modern technology it isn’t at all difficult and, although I’m not a Digital Nomad, I have a similar business model and made the conscious decision to set my business up to work this way from the start.
+With modern technology it isn’t at all difficult to do this and, although I’m not a full-time Digital Nomad, I have a location-independent business model and I made the conscious decision to set my business up to work this way from the start.

-No client cares where you work from.
-They just want the job doing.
+Clients don’t care where you work from, they just want the job doing.

-So if you’re waiting for everything to be ‘proper’ or ‘perfect’ before you become a VA then don’t.
-It’s just a delaying tactic and will end up being another reason (excuse) why you don’t set up your own business.
+So if you’re waiting for everything to be ‘perfect’ before you become a VA then don’t.
+It’s just a delaying tactic and will end up being an excuse to not set up your business.

-Just offer some services, get some clients, find a quiet place to do the work wherever you can/want and then invoice for it.
-That’s all freelancing actually is when you break it down.
+Just get some clients, find a quiet place to do the work and then send an invoice – because that’s all freelancing actually is when you break it down.